Feb 15, 2021 · Yevheniya Nosyk, Maciej Korczyński, Qasim Lone, Marcin Skwarek, Baptiste Jonglez, and Andrzej Duda

 If the packet reaches any host that is not a local DNS resolver, the packet is just dropped.
-However, if there is a local DNS resolver configured to accept requests from its internal network, it accepts the query and starts resolving our domain name by contacting the root (step 3) and the .com TLD (step 4) nameservers.
+However, if there is a local DNS resolver configured to accept requests from its internal network, it accepts the query and starts resolving our domain name by contacting the root (Step 3) and the

-Using the above method, we used IPv4 RouteViews BGP prefixes to scan all the IPv4 addresses from the BGP routing table, and the IPv6 hitlist service to scan a target list of responsive IPv6 addresses.
+Using the above method, we used the IPv4 RouteViews BGP prefixes to scan all the IPv4 addresses from the BGP routing table, and the IPv6 Hitlist service to scan a target list of responsive IPv6 addresses.

 When open DNS resolvers do not resolve spoofed queries, we infer the presence of SAV for inbound traffic either at the tested network edge or in transit.
 However, there are cases when a single network has multiple DNS resolvers, each showing the absence or presence of inbound SAV.
 We call such networks partially vulnerable.